DanOvando/learn-stan/README.md

 Installing Stan can be a bit complicated on some machines, especially if you haven't run programs that require a C++ compiler before (if that sentance doesn't make sense to you, this means you), so **PLEASE DON'T WAIT UNTIL THE MORNING OF THE WORKSHOP TO TRY AND INSTALL STAN**.
 Try to install it a few days beforehand, and if you can't get it to work let me know and I'll try to help.

-To check that it works, once you've succesfully done all the other steps please open R and run the code below.
+To check that it works, once you've successfully done all the other steps please open R and run the code below.
 If it works, you're good to go!

 ```
 library(rstan)